sBuiltaJr/imageGenSD/README.md

 Pages can be navigated with the provided buttons and will be eventually disabled after a timeout.

+If `name` is specified, the resulting paginated menu will only contain profiles whose name at least partially matches the specified name

+If `rarity` is specified, the resulting paginated menu will only contain profiles that are of the matching rarity.

 Not specifying `user` will cause the menu to show the author's profiles.

-If `name` is specified, the resulting paginated menu will only contain profiles whose name at least partially matches the specified name

 Only the command author is allowed to use the navigation buttons.